 Rick will be moderating the talkbacks with Blue Institute’s winning writers and has served as moderator and host for numerous galas, panels, and fundraisers, including Playwrights for a Cause (featuring world premiers by Winter Miller, John Patrick Shanley, Neil Labute).
 He hosted Long Island’s Pride for Youth 20th Anniversary gala, Long Island Crisis Center’s Let’s Walk, Let’s Talk, a virtual walk for suicide awareness, and he is currently in production for PFY’s Elevate-Enlighten-Empower fundraiser, featuring Lea Delaria, and Guess Who’s Teaching Guess Who’s Coming to Dinner?, a conversation with Karen and Kat Kramer with New York Teachers, presented by East Williston Teachers Association.

 Rick is a conference presenter and workshop leader who teaches writing, literature, and theatre at The Wheatley School in Old Westbury, NY, where he has been PTO Teacher of the Year, a Harvard Club Distinguished Educator, an adjunct of Syracuse University, and a TONY-nominee for Excellence in Theatrical Education.

 A former ocean lifeguard, Rick is an avid lover of the ocean and a champion of other writers and actors.

-Blue Institute, Inc. is a Registered 501(c)(3), Charitable organization.
-Donations to the BLUE Institute are tax deductible to the extent allowed by law.
+Blue Institute, Inc. is a Registered 501(c)(3), Charitable organization, and donations are tax deductible to the extent allowed by law.